Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

 To calculate the marked correlation function for our models, we measure the galaxy number density using the nearest-grid-point scheme, by dividing the simulation box into cells of the same size, and then counting the number of galaxies inside each cell and using this to assign a density to the cell.
 Hence, we can compute the overdensity, $\delta$, as

 where $n_g$ is the number of galaxies in each cell and $\bar{n}_g$ is the mean number of galaxies in cells of a given size over the simulation volume.
 To compute the galaxy density, we have used $60^3$ cells of size $\sim 17~h^{-1}$ Mpc.
+We have checked that the relative model differences are stable against the number of cells, provided that we use at least $30^3$--$40^3$ cells (see Appendix~\ref{App:A} for details).

 In the left-hand panel of Fig.~\ref{fig:marked1}, we show the marked correlation statistic Eq.~(\ref{eq:Mr}) for halos of mass $M_{200c}>10^{13}h^{-1} M_\odot$, evaluated using galaxy-number-weighted density estimates in Eq.~(\ref{markdel}), with $\rho_{*}=4,p=10$, for GR and all the modified gravity models considered.
 In addition, the right-hand panel of Fig.~\ref{fig:marked1} shows the same marked statistic, for the same models using the same parameters for the mark $(\rho_*,p)$, but calculated using the simulated galaxy catalogs as described in \S~\ref{sec:simulations}.
 The correlation function calculations were performed using the publicly available code Super W Of Theta ({\sc swot}) \citep{2012A&A...542A...5C}.